michaelcontento/redux-storage/README.md

     * [debounce][]: batch multiple save operations
     * [filter][]: only store a subset of the whole state tree
     * [immutablejs][]: load parts of the state tree as [Immutable][] objects
-* Blacklist actions from issuing a save operation
+* Black- and whitelist actions from issuing a save operation

 ## Installation